Instant Lemon Pickle (Spicy Pickled Lemon) Recipe

-Pickles are the Best Condiments
+Pickles Are the Best Condiments

 You can make spicy pickled lemons in many ways.
 A few varieties call for a resting period, while a few are instant.
 In this busy world, people like to make food you can eat right away, rather than the ones that demand a longer resting period.

 This spicy pickled lemon recipe doesn't need setting time.
-You can use it immediately or preserve it in the refrigerator and use up to a week.
+You can use it immediately or preserve it in the refrigerator and use it for up to a week.
 Here, I have not used any oil or preservatives.
 This is a traditional way of making this delicious dish.

 Here, pressure-cooked lemons are mixed with red chili powder, asafoetida, salt, and a bit of turmeric powder.
 Pressure cooking the lemons makes their skin soft.
 You can cut them with your fingers.
 This fantastic blend of lemons and spices makes this pickle an appetizing side dish.